gfonsecabr/shadoks-PACE2024/README.md

 The `heuristic` program runs for at most 5 minutes and then saves the solution to `output`.
 The exact program runs for at most 30 minutes and may either save the solution to `output` or return an error code in the end.
 The `exact` code offers no guarantee that the solution is optimal, but will heuristically evaluate the optimality of the solution, returning an error in case the confidence is not high enough.
 The memory is limited to around 8GB on both programs.
 Both programs will save the solution and terminate if they receive a `SIGINT` signal or `control-c`.

 ## Algorithm
-The general idea of the algorithm is the following.
+See the [description.pdf](description.pdf) file for details about the algorithm.
+The general idea is the following.
 We produce a number `nSols` of initial solutions using median, average, and `split` heuristics.
 The solutions are then improved in (essentially) two different ways:
 1. Moving a (randomly chosen) `bottom` vertex to the position that minimizes the number of crossings (which we call `jump`).
 2. Randomly choosing an interval of `bottom` vertices and computing a `split` solution to that interval.
 The new order is kept if the number of crossings does not increase.